Cash Flow Definition

 - Specific cash inflows and outflows are used to provide the cash flow from operating activities.

 - Remove the impact of accruals by adjusting the income statement items by disclosure of cash receipts and cash payments.

 - Provide information on specific sources of cash receipts and cash payments.

-The major advantage of using the direct method is that it helps in providing critical information with regard to the specific sources of cash receipts and cash payments as compared to an indirect method which shows only the net cash received or paid.
-As the information on specific sources of cash receipts and payments is important instead of net cash received or paid, users of financial statements get additional information from the direct method.
+The major advantage of using the direct method is that it helps in providing critical information about the specific sources of cash receipts and cash payments as compared to an indirect method, which shows only the net cash received or paid.
+As the information on particular sources of cash receipts and payments is essential instead of net cash received or paid, users of financial statements get additional information from the direct method.
 This additional information helps the creditors and investors in understanding the historical performance and predicting the future cash flow generating abilities of the concerned company.